cpmpercussion/twenty-three-hundred/index.md

 ## Acknowledgements

 These learning materials was taught by Charles Martin from 2019--2022 at the Australian National University from materials adapted from [Ben Swift](https://benswift.me) and [Uwe Zimmer](http://transit-port.net).
+Apologies Uwe for presenting some of your amazing diagrams in a weird format!

-Many casual tutors and staff contributed text and ideas to the learning activities and assessments along the way including Brent Schuetze, Harrison Shoebridge, Benjamin Gray, Ashleigh Johannes, and others I have forgotten to mention.
+Many tutors and staff contributed text and ideas to the learning activities and assessments along the way including Brent Schuetze, Harrison Shoebridge, Benjamin Gray, Ashleigh Johannes, and others I have forgotten to mention.
 Teaching this course was an incredible journey (and a lot of work) and I thank the students who sent a lot of positive energy and ideas back.